uperl/Dist-Zilla-Plugin-CommentOut/README.md

 a bug in everyone who uses this common convention but not the toolchain.
-There is a handy plugin `[SetScriptShebang]` that solves that problem but the `use lib::findbin '../lib';` is problematic because `../lib` relative to the install location might not be ringht!
+There is a handy plugin `[SetScriptShebang]` that solves that problem but the `use lib::findbin '../lib';` is problematic because `../lib` relative to the install location might not be right!
 With this plugin I can comment it fix both problems with these two Dist::Zilla plugins:

     [SetScriptShebang]